dpdenton/CarND-Vehicle-Detection/writeup.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and the parameters `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2) performed well on the test set (~ 99%) and was able to train in < 20 seconds and build features in < 60 seconds.
+I tried various combinations of parameters and the parameters `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)` performed well on the test set (~ 99%) and was able to train in < 2 seconds and build features in < 60 seconds.

-There was no significant improvement choosing parameters which provided more features, e.g more orientations or fewer pixels\_per\_cell and the increased learning and extraction time made these options prohibitive.
+There was no significant improvement choosing parameters which provided more features, e.g more orientations or fewer `pixels_per_cell` and the increased learning and extraction time made these options prohibitive.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 The linear SVM was trained in `train.py` file.
 The features for the SVM were extracted in lines 59 - 73, based on the params argument passed to the function.

-The parameters are defined on line 20 in the `params dict` on line 20 in `pipeline.py`.
+The parameters are defined in `conts.py`

 ###Sliding Window Search